 Here is a detail picture of my little mermaid....

-Mermaid Paper Doll Kit and a tail from the Mermaid Tails Half Sheet.
+Mermaid Paper Doll Kit and a tail from the Mermaid Tales Half Sheet.

 I used small watch parts to repair her injured arm and had fun embellishing her with Liquid Pearls, a crown and pretty shell sequins. (all supplies are listed below)